Toloka/docs-tolokers/en/common/self-employed/_include/self-employed_troubles.md

 {% cut "Stop cooperating with Toloka as a self-employed individual" %}

-You don't have to end your cooperation with [Toloka]({{ toloka }}) if you no longer want to complete tasks.
-You don't have to pay the 6% tax if you stop doing tasks and withdrawing money from Toloka.
+You don't have to end your cooperation with [Toloka]({{ toloka }}) if you no longer want to complete projects.
+You don't have to pay the 6% tax if you stop doing projects and withdrawing money from Toloka.

-If you change your mind, you can resume completing tasks and withdrawing money at any time.
+If you change your mind, you can resume completing projects and withdrawing money at any time.

 If you still want to end your cooperation with Toloka: